raspberrypilearning/321-make-mentor-guide/en/step_3.md

 ![The 'Introduction to Scratch' path page.](images/path.png)

-Currently, there are three levels of path:
+Currently, there are three path levels:

 + '**Introduction to...**' these paths are for the creators' first introduction to the hardware or software.
 + '**More...**' these paths follow on from the 'Introduction to' paths and build on those skills, while introducing new ones.